bchainhub/foxar-docs/versioned_docs/version-1/reference/probe/probe-interface.md

 `-p` _version_
 `--pragma` _version_
-The Solidity pragma version to use in the interface.
-Default: `^0.8.10`.
+The Ylem pragma version to use in the interface.
+Default: `^1.1.2`.

 `-j`
 `--json`